BRCA2: Options for Cancer Treatment

 Choice of chemotherapy for advanced pancreatic cancer

-People with pancreatic cancer and an inherited mutation may respond better to treatment that includes a type of chemotherapy known as platinum.
+People with pancreatic cancer and an inherited BRCA mutation may respond better to treatment that includes a type of chemotherapy known as platinum.
 Oxaliplatin is a platinum-containing drug often used to treat pancreatic cancer.

-Maintenancy therapy after chemotherapy for advanced pancreatic cancer
+Maintenance therapy after chemotherapy for advanced pancreatic cancer

 Participate in Pancreatic Cancer Treatment Research